No meatballs but Swedes retain pizza Kiev action

 SAUSAGE EXTRAVAGANZA

-In all, 263 tonnes of waste was generated within the Fan Zone, and it took 17 garbage trucks to transport it away from the area.
+In all, 263 metric tons of waste was generated within the Fan Zone, and it took 17 garbage trucks to transport it away from the area.

 "You can see that there aren't as many people here today - a lot of gone home, and it's also very hot in the sun during the day so no-one wants to sit here," he said, pointing to the rows of empty benches.